Pennsylvania Railroad class T1: Fate

 The T1's development was paralleled on two fronts.
 On one side was the development of a steam turbine locomotive, eventually designated as Class V1 resembling the later Chesepeake & Ohio M-1, albeit with a 4-8-0+4-8-0 wheel arrangement.
 This locomotive spent years in development, but never materialized, though did culminate in the construction of the S2 of 1944.
-One the other side, the Pennsylvania Railroad attempted multiple times to order diesel-electrics from the Electro Motive Division.
+On the other side, the Pennsylvania Railroad attempted multiple times to order diesel-electrics from the Electro Motive Division.
 This finally culminated in the arrival of two E7A's in 1945, just months after the T1 production order was placed.
 Subsequent orders to EMD, as well as for equivalent ALCo and Baldwin products, made the brand new T1's redundant for their intended roles.
 This was exacerbated by 1946 being the first year the Pennsylvania recorded a loss, beginning the postwar decline in passenger traffic.

 When the PRR Board decided to dieselize all first-class prime trains in 1948, most T1s were downgraded to other duties.
 These were mail and express trains, as well as secondary passenger trains outside of the Blue Ribbon Fleet.
 Among the last named trains regularly assigned to the T1's was the Admiral.
 Their design characteristics, as well as the abundance of remaining K4's, made them unsuitable for slower passenger trains with frequent stops, moreso than other passenger locomotives.
 Inquiries were made about converting them to dual-service, using them on freight trains as well as passenger trains like numerous 4-8-4's.
 This too was a dead-end; freight on the PRR was either too heavy or too slow for the T1 capabilities.
 By 1950, T1's were no longer running through services to Chicago, St. Louis, or Cincinnati, though some remained as standby or protection power in the event of a diesel set failing.
 Some of them were withdrawn from passenger service in 1949 and placed in storage.
 1952 saw all of them out of service, being officially stricken from the roster by the end of 1953.
 They were scrapped between 1951 and 1956.